 - Understand all the documents required

-- Can get all the documents required for the letter of credit
+- Are truly able to get all the documents required for the letter of credit

 - Understand the time limits associated with the letter of credit, and whether they are reasonable